GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/01.501-510/01.Out-From-the-Campfire's-Red-Glowing/docs.md

 ---
+title: |
-title: 501.
-Out From the Campfire's Red Glowing
+    501. Out From the Campfire's Red Glowing - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 501.
+Out From the Campfire's Red Glowing.
+Out from the campfire's red glowing,  Cheerfully shedding its light,  On to the pickets we're going,  For the long watches of night;  Let us be careful that slumber  Press not our eyelids too hard'  Surely not one of our number  Must be found sleeping on guard.
+    keywords:  |
-    keywords: Church Hymnal, Out From the Campfire's Red Glowing, Out from the campfire's red glowing, Yes, sleeping on guard, Sleeping on guard
+        Church Hymnal 1941, adventhymnals, advent hymnals, Out From the Campfire's Red Glowing, Out from the campfire's red glowing.
+Yes, sleeping on guard,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 501. OUT FROM THE CAMPFIRE'S RED GLOWING
+####  Church Hymnal 1941,

 ```txt

 1.
 Out from the campfire's red glowing,
 Cheerfully shedding its light,